InboxPolicy vs Kickbox: Which Email Verification API Fits?

 Roughly 30-40% of B2B email addresses sit on catch-all domains, meaning the mail server accepts anything at that domain and a single SMTP check can't tell you if the specific mailbox exists.

-InboxPolicy maps unknown or catch-all results to review, it never guesses one of these as safe to send.
+InboxPolicy maps unknown results to review.
+Catch-all results map to review by default or send_with_caution under aggressive strictness; neither is silently marked safe.
 Kickbox's specific handling of catch-all and unknown results isn't detailed in available data, its Sendex score is the signal it surfaces instead, but no confirmed methodology for catch-all resolution is available to compare directly.

 Is InboxPolicy or Kickbox better for AI agents and automated workflows?

 InboxPolicy is built agent-native.
 It ships an MCP server exposing decide_send, verify_email, batch tools, and usage, so an agent calls a tool and gets a decision back.
-The REST API supports idempotency keys (a repeated call with the same key never bills twice), per-item batch results, async batches up to 50,000 emails, and signed completion webhooks.
+The REST API supports idempotency keys (the same route, key, and payload replay within the idempotency record TTL (24 hours by default); x402 has no replay wrapper), per-item batch results, async batches up to 50,000 emails, and signed completion webhooks.

-The x402 flow lets an agent skip account setup entirely: a keyless request returns an HTTP 402 with machine-readable payment terms, the agent pays $0.01 in USDC on Base via an X-PAYMENT header, and gets its decision plus an on-chain settlement receipt.
+The x402 flow lets an agent skip account setup entirely: a keyless request returns an HTTP 402 with machine-readable payment terms, the agent pays $0.01 in USDC on Base via a PAYMENT-SIGNATURE header, and gets its decision plus an on-chain settlement receipt.

 Kickbox has no MCP server and no x402 support.
 It's dashboard-first, built for someone uploading a CSV and reviewing results in a UI, not for an agent making a real-time send decision.